ArslanJajja1/Full-stack-ecommerce-web-app/README.md

 # MERN Stack eCommerce Project

 This MERN stack eCommerce project is a comprehensive web application that provides a complete solution for online shopping.
-It offers a wide range of features including user authentication, product management, advanced search options, cart functionality, payment integration, and more.
+It offers a wide range of features including user authentication, product management, advanced search options, cart functionality, payment integration, order management, user panel and admin panel.

+The backend is deployed on heroku and the frontend is deployed on firebase.

 ## Pages